nickluong-dev/Excel-Instruction-Guide/index.md

 ## Brief History

-Microsoft first developed Excel in 1987 as a response to Lotus 1-2-3 as the industry standard for spreadsheets to organize, analyze, and store data in tabular form.
+Microsoft first developed Excel in 1987 as a response to IBM's Lotus 1-2-3 spreadsheet software.
+Excel has since become the industry standard for spreadsheets to organize, analyze, and store data in tabular form.

 Since 1993, it has overtaken as the leading software to use, both continually expanding on existing features and adding more features from version to version.

----

-## Why Learn Excel

-Excel does more than just organize your data for you.
-It can process it and form it into graphs, automating otherwise time-consuming and mundane tasks.

-Not only can Excel be used to improve your quality of, knowledge of the software can be a valuable asset to employers as it implies a level of technological finesse and analytical skill.
-Although it may seem daunting, this guide will walk you through its basic functionalities step by step.

 ---